ottypes/json1/spec.md

 ## Operations

-The tree is actually a compact form describing three phases:
+The tree is actually a compact form describing three phases.
+Conceptually, the phases are executed on the document in order:

 1. **Pick up phase**: In the pickup phase we take subtrees out of the document.
 They are either put in a temporary holding area or discarded.
 2. **Drop phase**: In the drop phase we insert new subtrees in the document.
-These subtrees either come from the holding area (from the pickup phase) or they're literal values in the operation.
+These subtrees either come from the holding area (from the pickup phase) or they're literals in the operation.
 The drop phase must place every item from the holding area back into the document.
 3. **Edit phase**: In the edit phase we make changes to embedded documents in the tree.

-> The timing on the edit phase is sort of weird.
-The edit can't happen in the middle because we need to be able to express editing a subdocument while moving it.
-So it needs to be at the start or the end.
-But it really could be either.

-The three phases are all compacted into an operation tree which mirrors the structure of the actual document.
-I do this because most moves will be local.
-It doesn't make sense to repeat the walk out to a node in two separate phase sections in the op.
+The operation itself looks like a single traversal, but the traversal is actually executed multiple times.
+During the pick up phase, we only look at pick ups & removes.
+During the drop phase we only look at drops and inserts, and during the edit phase we only look at edits.

 Just like JSON0, when you edit a list, the list is spliced.
 So for example, if you have a list with `[1,2,3]` and discard the second element, the list will become `[1,3]`.
 If you then insert 5 at the start of the list, the list will become `[5,1,3]`.
+If you don't want this behaviour, use an object.

 ### Some examples.